329th Infantry Regiment: Interwar period

 The 329th Infantry arrived at the port of New York on 1 February 1919 on the troopship SS Minnekahda and was demobilized on 15 February 1919 at Camp Sherman, Ohio.
 Pursuant to the National Defense Act of 1920, the regiment was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 83rd Division, and allotted to the Fifth Corps Area.
 It was initiated (activated) on 21 December 1921 with the regimental headquarters at Dayton, Ohio.
-Subordinate battalion headquarters were concurrently organized as follows: 1st Battalion at Hamilton, Ohio; 2nd Battalion at Columbus, Ohio; and the 3rd Battalion at Bellefontaine, Ohio.
+Subordinate battalion headquarters were organized for the 1st Battalion at Hamilton, Ohio; 2nd Battalion at Columbus, Ohio; and the 3rd Battalion at Bellefontaine, Ohio.
 The regimental band was organized on 8 December 1923 at Dayton, and was inactivated on 3 October 1936.
 The regiment typically conducted Inactive Training Period meetings at the Federal Building in Cincinnati, Ohio, or South Armory in Boston.
 Officers conducted summer training most years with the 10th Infantry Regiment at Camp Knox or Fort Thomas, Kentucky.
 Officers also conducted infantry Citizens' Military Training Camps some years at Fort Thomas or Fort Benjamin Harrison, Indiana, as an alternate form of summer training.
 The primary ROTC "feeder" school for new Reserve lieutenants for the regiment was the University of Dayton.